GoogleChrome/web.dev/src/site/content/en/blog/contact-picker/index.md

 To detect which properties are available, call `navigator.contacts.getProperties()`.
 It returns a promise that resolves with an array of strings indicating which properties are available.
 For example: `['name', 'email', 'tel', 'address']`.
-You can use these values to pass to `select()`.
+You can pass these values to `select()`.

-Remember, not all properties are always available, and new properties may be added.
-In the future, other platforms, and contact sources may be more restrictive about which properties are be shared.
+Remember, properties are not always available, and new properties may be added.
+In the future, other platforms and contact sources may restrict which properties are be shared.

 ### Handling the results